-8. PENALTIES.
-Any individual who violates any provision of this Ordinance, including the provisions of any Compact incorporated herein, shall be subject to civil penalties including exclusion from employment by any Tribal gaming enterprise, exclusion from attendance at any Tribal gaming facility, exclusion from Wyandotte Indian Country if a non-Indian or, with respect to any person subject to the jurisdiction of the Tribe to impose such fines, a fine of not more than \$500 for each such violation.
-The Commission established pursuant to this Ordinance shall have the jurisdiction to impose any such penalties on any person within the jurisdiction of the Tribe.
+SECTION 8.
+PENALTIES.
+Any individual who violates any provision of this Ordinance, including the provisions of any Compact incorporated herein, shall be subject to civil penalties including exclusion from employment by any Tribal gaming enterprise or from employment by any management contractor, exclusion from attendance at any Tribal gaming facility, exclusion from Wyandotte Nation Indian Lands if a non-Indian or, with respect to any person subject to the jurisdiction of the Nation to impose such fines, a fine of not more than Five Hundred Dollars (\$500.00) for each such violation.
+The Commission established pursuant to this Ordinance shall have the jurisdiction to impose any such penalties on any person within the jurisdiction of the Nation.

-9. TRIBAL GAMING COMMISSION.
+SECTION 9.
+WYANDOTTE NATION GAMING COMMISSION.

 (a) Establishment of Commission.
-There shall be established a three member Wyandotte Tribal Gaming Commission consisting of the Chief and two other members, who shall be appointed by the Business

-Committee, at least two of whom shall be members of the Tribe, but none of whom shall be employees of the Enterprise, and who shall each serve for a term of three years commencing on the date of their appointment; provided, that, as to the initial members so appointed, one of the initial members appointed shall be designated to serve for an initial term of one year and one of the initial members appointed shall be designated to serve for an initial term of two years.
-The Chief will be appointed a permanent member and shall be the Chairman of the Commission.
-The members of the Commission shall serve on a part time basis and the compensation of members of the Commission shall be established by the Tribal Business Committee.
-Members of the Commission may be removed for cause by a majority vote of the members of the Tribal Business Committee.
-Vacancies in the Commission must be filled by appointment by the Tribal Business Committee.
-No member or employee of the Commission shall participate as a player in any gaming activity conducted by the Tribe.
+There shall be established a three member Wyandotte Nation Gaming Commission who shall be appointed by the Board of Directors, at least two of whom shall be members of the Nation, but none of whom shall be employees of the Enterprise.
+There shall be a Chairman and two commission members.
+Compensation of members of the Commission shall be established by the Board of Directors.
+Members of the Commission may be removed for cause by a majority vote of the members of the Board of Directors.
+Any member so removed may appeal the decision of the Board to the Grievance Committee.
+Vacancies in the Commission must be filled by appointment by the Board of Directors.
+No member or employee of the Commission shall participate as a player in any gaming activity conducted by the Nation.

-(b) Powers and duties of the Commission.
-The Commission shall have the following powers and duties:

-(i) The Commission shall have primary responsibility for oversight of Tribal gaming operations to assure the integrity of such operations and shall, for that purpose, employ non-uniformed inspectors who may be present in all gaming facilities during all hours of operation and who shall be under the sole supervision of the Commission and not under the supervision of any management employees of the Such inspectors shall Tribal gaming operations. have unfettered access to all areas of the gaming facilities at all times, and personnel employed by the Enterprise shall for such purposes provide such inspectors access to locked and secure areas of the gaming facilities in accordance with the standards of operation and management promulgated pursuant to Such inspectors shall report to the any Compact.
-Commission regarding any failure by the Enterprise to comply with any of the provisions of any Compact or this Ordinance and any other applicable laws and ordinances.
+- (b) Powers and duties of the Commission.
+The Commission shall have the following powers and duties: - (i) The Commission shall have primary responsibility for oversight of Tribal gaming operations to assure the integrity of such operations and shall, for that purpose, employ non-uniformed inspectors who may be present in all gaming facilities during all hours of operation and who shall be under the sole supervision of the Commission and not under the supervision of any management employees of the Tribal gaming operations.
+The Commission shall have unfettered access to all areas of the gaming facilities at all times, and personnel employed by the Enterprise or management company shall for such purposes provide such inspectors access to locked and secure areas of the gaming facilities, in accordance with the standards of operation and management promulgated pursuant to any Compact.
+Such inspectors shall report to the Commission regarding any failure by the Enterprise to comply with any of the provisions of any Compact or this Ordinance and any other applicable laws and ordinances.
 Inspectors assigned by the Commission may also receive consumer complaints within the gaming facilities and shall assist in seeking voluntary resolution of such complaints.
-Inspectors appointed by the Commission shall be licensed as gaming employees in accordance with any Compact.
+Inspectors appointed by the Commission shall be licensed as gaming employees in accordance with this Ordinance and any Compact.